-Mechanical bipods that allow movement in the same fashion as a front rest, a mechanism providing vertical and horizontal adjustments, will be deemed a front rest and would be weighed with the rifle.
+Whilst bipods can pan and tilt, mechanical bipods that allow movement in the same fashion as a front rest, a mechanism providing vertical and horizontal adjustments, will be deemed a front rest and would be weighed with the rifle.

 B.8.2 Rear Rest.